A national shortage of armed police is leaving Britain vulnerable to terror attack, the Police Federation of England and Wales has said.

 Its chairman Steve White warned that Government's plans announced last month to train another 1,500 firearms officers to deal with the terror threat looked doubtful.

-The warning comes as a survey of 16,800 officers shows that while 40% fear they will be attacked at work, just half this number (20%) have or want personal firearms.
+The warning comes as a survey of 16,800 officers shows that while 40 per cent fear they will be attacked at work, just half this number (20 per cent) have or want personal firearms.

 David Cameron announced last month that money will be ring-fenced to boost the number of firearms officers after terror attacks in Brussels and Paris.

 White warned there are "worrying" inconsistencies in the service nationally that have left some forces without firearms officers and reliant on neighbouring forces for coverage.

 He added: "This isn't necessarily about the individual police officers, this is about our ability as a service to provide the level of protection that members of the public quite rightly expect.

 "I think many members of the public think we have a lot more firearms officers than we actually have.
 I think they probably think we are all equipped with Tasers.
 It simply isn't the case.

 "The inconsistency around the service is worrying, because no longer can we assume that if there is some kind of terrorist outrage that it is going to happen in the capital."

 White's comments come days after the threat from Northern Ireland-related terrorism in Britain was raised from moderate to substantial.

 The federation said officers are being "let down time and again" by ministers who are not providing them with kit such as Tasers and body-worn video.